Read our latest review article in the Biometrical Journal: Missing data: A statistical framework for practice.

 Often patients who discontinue randomised treatment will leave the trial before completion.
 This leads to missing data all of which is in the off-treatment period.
 This suggests that it should be imputed using experience off treatment.

 For continuous outcome methods are described in the section 'Stepwise imputation for marginal model based on previous residuals' where multiple imputation (MI) is used to complete the missed data under models which borrow information from experience in the off-treatment period rather than either the on-treatment period or a combination of both on and off.
+Similarly the methods described in the section 'Imputation for Gaussian Repeated Measures with time changing covariates' can be used.
+Each has differing limitations on possible model.

-NM_Reg21.sas Main macro using Negative Multinomial computational approach
+NM_Reg22.sas Main macro using Negative Multinomial computational approach

-NM_Rand12.sas Main macro using Gamma-Poisson computational approach (slower)
+NM_Rand13.sas Main macro using Gamma-Poisson computational approach (slower)

 NB_Analze4.sas Macro to fit Negative Binomial log-linear model to multiple imputed data sets and summarise using Rubin’s formula